 The Situation in Gaza

-Over the past year I have received an exceptionally high volume of correspondence in relation to the abhorrent situation in Gaza and the West Bank.
+Since the General Election, I have received an exceptionally high volume of correspondence in relation to the abhorrent situation in Gaza and the West Bank.

 I feel it is prudent to share a publicly available and comprehensive response, outlining both my own and the Liberal Democrats’ position, and addressing the many concerns that constituents have raised.
 Please click the subheadings/links/pages below for statements on specific issues.